-There are many ways a woman can reduce her risk of developing ovarian cancer.
-Some can be easily implemented while others require surgery.
-It is important to note that there is no way to completely eliminate the risk of ovarian cancer and all women are at risk.
-It does not strike one ethnic group or age group.
-A health care professional can help identify ways to reduce risk as well as decide if consultation with a genetic counselor would be appropriate.
+Women can reduce the risk of developing ovarian cancer in many ways; however, there is no prevention method for the disease.
+All women are at risk because ovarian cancer does not strike only one ethnic or age group.
+A health care professional can help a woman identify ways to reduce her risk as well as decide if consultation with a genetic counselor is appropriate.

 The use of oral contraceptives (birth control pills) decreases the risk of developing ovarian cancer, especially when used for several years.
 Women who use oral contraceptives for five or more years have about a 50 percent lower risk of developing ovarian cancer than women who have never used oral contraceptives.